 - membership in a family group

-For our Iranian Asylum seekers, we offer Iranian language services.
+For Farsi and Spanish asylum seekers, we offer comprehensive language services.

 Naturalization is an extremely important process that requires the attention of an experienced citizenship and immigration attorney.
-At the Offices of Manesh&Mizrahi we help individuals from around the world obtain U.S. citizenship and guide them through the naturalization process.
+At Manesh & Mizrahi we guide individuals from around the world through the naturalization process so that they can become U.S. citizens.

 - You did not make any other country your permanent home during your permanent residency in the U.S.

-- Must be able to read, write, and speak English
+- You must be able to read, write, and speak English.

 Removal proceedings against an alien are initiated when the U.S. Citizenship and Immigration Services (USCIS) files the Notice to Appear (NTA), alleging a particular charge of removability, with the Immigration Court.

-Once the alien is placed in removal proceedings, the alien has an opportunity to challenge the charges of removability against them, and apply for various forms of relief.
+Once the alien is placed in removal proceedings, the alien has an opportunity to challenge the charges of removability and to apply for various forms of relief.
 Our attorneys have extensive experience with the following forms of relief: